McCain: Russia cooperated with Syria in chemical attack

-BELGRADE, Serbia (AP) — U.S. Sen. John McCain has accused Russia of having cooperated with Syria in a chemical-weapons attack that has killed more than 80 people, including more than a dozen children.
+BELGRADE, Serbia — U.S. Sen. John McCain has accused Russia of having cooperated with Syria in a chemical-weapons attack that has killed more than 80 people, including more than a dozen children.

 The Republican senator said Monday at a press conference in Belgrade that he believes “the Russians knew about chemical weapons because they were operating exactly from the same base.”